 Why are e-cigarettes in the news right now?
-Reports of sudden, severe lung illness and deaths associated with e-cigarettes have been reported across 33 states and 1 U.S. territory.
+Reports of sudden, severe lung illness and deaths associated with e-cigarettes have been reported across the majority of the states and in 1 U.S. territory.
 The specific cause has yet to be identified and is under investigation by local, state, and federal health officials.
-As of September 26, 2019, there have been 16 reports of serious vaping-associated pulmonary injury in Los Angeles County.
+For the latest information and reports on serious vaping-associated pulmonary injury in Los Angeles County, please visit: www.publichealth.lacounty.gov/sapc/public/vaping-faq.htm.
 What are e-cigarettes?
 E-cigarettes are electronic devices that use a battery-powered mechanism that heats a liquid to form vapors - or more accurately, aerosol - that the user can inhale, i.e., "vaping."
 These liquids are not just water and may contain various flavorings, nicotine, cannabis or marijuana, or other potentially harmful substances and chemicals.
 E-cigarettes come in many shapes and sizes and are known by different names including "e-cigs," "vapes," "vape pens," "mods," and "tank systems."
 The aerosol emitted by e-cigarettes contains harmful substances, including: Nicotine Cancer causing chemicals Heavy metals Flavorings linked to lung disease Volatile organic compounds They can also be used to deliver other potentially harmful chemicals such as cannabis/tetrahydrocannabinol (THC) or cannabidiol (CBD).
 Are e-cigarettes safe to use?
 There is increasing evidence of e-cigarettes causing severe lung illness, potentially leading to death among a variety of users, and we urge everyone to stop using these products now.
 If you currently use e-cigarettes or vaping products, we suggest you stop using them.
 This advice is especially important for adults who have never used or do not currently use tobacco products, youth, young adults, and pregnant women.
 These products can lead to nicotine addiction and cause harm for fetal and brain development, which continues throughout adolescence and into young adulthood.
 If you cannot stop now, you should not purchase products off the street or from unlicensed facilities, and you should not modify or add substances to e-cigarette products.
 This is a recommendation of both the Los Angeles County Department of Public Health and the Centers for Disease Control and Prevention (CDC).